5 Ways Acupuncture Can Help Improve Your Fitness

 Positive results usually begin following the first acupuncture treatment, where muscles feel relaxed and movement tends to be less effortful and restricted.
 However, there may be some local muscle soreness for 24 to 48 hours.

 #3: Acupuncture speeds up recovery of sports injuries

 “Tennis elbow” and hamstring strain in a long distance runner are common sports injuries treated by acupuncture.
 Before chiropractic college and acupuncture certification, Au was a competitive diver and would turn to acupuncture for muscle strain to stay in top form.

 Simple rest and relaxation will help you recoup from injury, but acupuncture will improve and speed the body’s natural healing ability, she says.
 Low and high-frequency electrical stimulation often is applied to some or all of the needles to further boost treatment benefits.

-A sense of wellbeing may also be attributed to other effects of acupuncture‘a more balanced nervous system, decreased blood pressure, stress relief, reduced mental fatigue and improved sleep’all good things to help you improve your fitness.
+A sense of wellbeing may also be attributed to other effects of acupuncture — a more balanced nervous system, decreased blood pressure, stress relief, reduced mental fatigue and improved sleep — all good things to help you improve your fitness.
 Next, read up on 5 safe exercise strategies to help reduce your risk of injury.